 - Crustless bread

-- Yogurt that does not contain fruit
+- Low or non-fat Yogurts that do not contain fruit

 - Soy sauce